-Today, there are only 3 Japantowns left in California and they are in San Francisco, San Jose, and Los Angeles.
+Today, there are only three officially designated Japantowns left in California and they are in San Francisco, San Jose, and Los Angeles.
 There is also a Japantown in Seattle, Washington.
-San Francisco’s Japantown is the largest and oldest Japanese district in the United States and is the host of the annual Northern California Cherry Blossom Festival, the biggest Japanese festival on the west coast.
+San Francisco’s Japantown is the largest and oldest Japanese district in the United States and is the host of the annual Northern California Cherry Blossom Festival, the largest Japanese festival on the west coast.
 You can learn more about the history of California Japantowns here.

 2. The First Cherry Blossom Festival Was In 1968.

 The first Cherry Blossom Festival was held on March 29, 1968, and the festivities lasted for 3 days on 1 weekend only.
 It was also a much smaller scale compared to the Festival today.
 In 1968, the Cherry Blossom Festival took place between Buchanan and Post Street.
 Over the years, the Festival grew to what we have today – 2 weekends in April with celebration spreading across 6 blocks in Japantown.

 3. NCCBF Is The Largest Japanese Festival in California.

 The annual Cherry Blossom Festival in San Francisco attracts over 200,000 attendees and is one of the largest community festivals in the nation.
 The San Francisco’s Cherry Blossom Festival is the second largest outside of Washington D. C. Therefore your attendance and support are immensely important in keeping the Festival relevant and continue for future generations to come and to preserve the Japanese-American heritage.